 Vietnamese Grilled Eggplant with Scallion Oil (Ca Tim Nuong Mo Hanh) is a rustic Southern dish.
 Whole eggplants are grilled until charred and served with fragrant scallion oil, fish sauce dressing and roasted peanuts.

-This quick and easy Vietnamese eggplant dish is a fun appetizer or side dish.
+Cà tím nướng mỡ hành is a quick and easy Southern Vietnamese eggplant dish, which can be served as a fun appetizer or side dish.
 I like how light it is while still having a lot of different flavors and textures.

 Whole eggplants are grilled until charred on the outside and sweet and creamy on the inside.
 A generous drizzle of the traditional lime fish sauce dressing (nuoc cham) will add saltiness, sweetness, and sourness.
 The scallion oil adds aroma and some richness.
-Finally, a sprinkle of roasted peanuts for some crunch.
+Finally, top the dish with a sprinkle of roasted peanuts for some crunch.

-For the dressing, you will need fish sauce, sugar and a squeeze of lime juice (optional).
+For the dressing, you will need fish sauce, sugar and a squeeze of lime juice.
 I also add minced garlic and bird’s-eye chili for extra flavor and heat.
 If you want to keep the dish vegan, you can use salt in the dressing instead of fish sauce.

-How to Make Vietnamese Grilled Eggplant with Scallion Oil
+How to Make Vietnamese Eggplant with Scallion Oil

-The first step is grilling the whole eggplants.
-Grilling is a great way to cook whole eggplants because it is quick and adds a nice charred taste to the eggplants.
+Grilling is a great way to cook whole eggplants because it is easy and adds a nice charred taste to the eggplants.
 I use my Staub grill pan to cook them and I’m sure an outdoor grill will also work.

 If you don’t have a grill pan or an outdoor grill, you can roast them in the oven.
 This method will take longer to cook and there won’t be a charred taste.
 However, I have tried it and the dish still turns out tasty.

 Before grilling or roasting whole eggplants, poke a few holes around them to prevent bursting during the cooking process.
 Grill until the skin is charred and there is no resistance when you insert a chopstick or fork into the eggplants.
-Once the eggplant is almost ready, prepare the dressing/sauce and scallion oil.
+The inside should be really soft and creamy.

 How to Serve Vietnamese Grilled Whole Eggplant

-Vietnamese Grilled Whole Eggplant is a very light dish.
+Vietnamese grilled whole eggplant is very light.
 When I want to make it more substantial to be a main dish, I will stir-fry some ground pork with minced shallot, garlic and fish sauce.
 The sautéed ground meat will then be an additional topping on the eggplants.